sventhiel/MOSD_Project/document_workflows.md

                                 ↓
              Output (information or material produced)

+When talking about workflows, we have to distinguish between two different kinds of workflows.

+            1. Informal Workflows (Flow charts, Commented Scripts, ...)
+            2. Formal Workflows (Kepler Software, VisTrails, ...)

-From introductory programming courses you might know **Flow Charts**.
+From introductory programming courses you might know **Flow charts**.

 <p float="left">
   <figure>
     <img src="./Pictures/DataFlow1.png" width="300" height="400" />
     <img src="./Pictures/DataFlow2.png" width="300" height="300"/>
-    <figcaption>Lamp-FlowChart      Even Number Algorithm Flowchart</figcaption>
+    <figcaption>Lamp-Flow chart (left) and Even Number Algorithm Flow chart (right)</figcaption>
   </figure>
 </p>

-Flow charts are nothing more than visual representations of workflows.
-As you can see in the picture above, the workflow on the lamp describes a lamp
+Flow Charts are nothing more than simple visualizations of workflows.
+As you can see in both pictures, there is a beginning ("Lamp doesn't work", "Start") followed by some transformations ("Lamp plugged in?", "If number % 2 == 0") and the end ("Repair lamp", "End").
+**Commented Scripts** only means well documented code.
+That means by adding global information at the top of a script (author, date, functionality), followed by a description of the most important code sections.
+To make Code more readable you could and should use some programming guidelines.
+Uner this link you can find [Google's Style Guides](https://google.github.io/styleguide/) for a variety o programming languages.